gitFoxCode/nuxt-icons/README.md

 - Automatic icon scaling that have non-square dimensions to maintain their proportions (maybe with preserveAspectRatio)
 - Usable for previous nuxt versions
 - Loading icons into symbol svg sprite *(rather worsens performance)*

+A big thank you to [@Diizzayy](https://github.com/Diizzayy) for his invaluable help in developing the project